FIFA: Recognition and awards

 FIFA holds an annual awards ceremony, The Best FIFA Football Awards since 2016, which recognizes both individual and team achievements in international association football.
-Individually, the top men's player is awarded The Best FIFA Men's Player and the top women's player is The Best FIFA Women's Player.
-Other main awards are The Best FIFA Football Coach and FIFA FIFPro World11.
+Individually, the top men's player is awarded The Best FIFA Men's Player, and the top women's player is The Best FIFA Women's Player.
+Other prominent awards are The Best FIFA Football Coach and FIFA FIFPRO World 11.

+FIFA presents many other awards each year, including the Ballon d'Or (which is jointly presented with the France Football Association), given to the best and most popular player.
+The FIFA Puskás Award honors the most beautiful goal of the year, while the Golden Glove is awarded to the top-performing goalkeeper at each World Cup—most recently won by Emiliano Martínez of Argentina in 2022.
+Other notable awards include The FIFA Team of The Year, FIFA Player of The Century, The Golden Boy award.

 In 2000, FIFA presented two awards, FIFA Club of the Century and FIFA Player of the Century, to decide the greatest football club and player of the 20th century.
 Real Madrid was the club winner, while Diego Maradona and Pelé were the joint player's winners.